Real estate assets include houses, units, vacant land, rural properties, holiday homes and commercial properties.

 Read about rural customers and primary producers.

-If you use any part of the land or buildings on it just for the business, this part will count in your assets test.
+If you use any part of your principal home just for business, it will count in your assets test.
+This includes the land or buildings on it.

-If you leave your principal home to go into care, it may affect any income support you get from us.
+Leaving your principal home to go into care, may affect any income support you get from us.

 Read about aged care means test assessments.